 When Is the Best Time

-The tides are coming in fast.
+The tides are coming in fast with immense power.
 So, check out the tides before you visit Kynance Cove.
-The best time for heading down is when the tide is going out without any left footprints.
-Explore the arches and caves around, There are several small tidal islands and rare serpentinite rocks here.
+The best time for Kynance Cove to head down is when the tide is going out without any footprints left.
+Explore the arches and caves around.
+There are several small tidal islands and rare serpentinite rocks here.
 Some of them got eroded by the sea.
-One of the islands is Asparagus Island which is accessible at low tide.
-Tide times Kynance Cove
+One of the islands is Asparagus Island which is also only accessible at low tide.
+Tide Times Kynance Cove

 Weather and Crowds by Season

-That’s the driest time of the year although be always prepared for a rain shower.
-Daily temps on average are almost 20°C / 68°F and can sometimes even reach 30°C / 86°F. Most cottages and hotels are fully booked, and prices are on a high level.
+That’s the driest time of the year, although be always prepared for a rain shower.
+Daily temps on average, are almost 20°C / 68°F and can sometimes even reach 30°C / 86°F. Most cottages and hotels are fully booked, and prices are at a high level.
 If visiting Kynance Cove during the summer holidays in July and August, you won’t enjoy this remarkable place.
-It’s utterly overrun, no space for a towel just queuing.
+It’s utterly overrun, with no space for a towel, just queuing.
 Too many visitors will spoil your visit to the cove.

 September is one of the most beautiful months for Cornwall and often remains warm.
 Average daily temps are still around 17°C / 63°F and 14°C / 57°F during the night.
 Fewer people visit Cornwall in September.
 October and November are quiet.
 It’s easy to find a beautiful cottage to stay in.
 Precipitation increases in October.
 Temps drop to 12°C / 54°F in November.
 Bring a snack in October and November; the café could be closed.

-Most rainfall in winter however beautiful blue skies can occur as well.
+Most rainfall occurs in winter however, beautiful blue skies can occur as well.
 Winter is mild daily mean temp around 10°C / 50°F. Except for Christmas Holidays, it’s peaceful and quiet here.
 Many cafes and shops are closed.
 Bring your own picnic to the cove.
 Plenty of accommodations are available.

 The Lizard Peninsula is such a quiet and beautiful part of Cornwall that we decided to stay here for three nights.
-We explored much of this area by feet.
+We explored much of this area on foot.
 There are some hotels and accommodations around.
 Hotels Lizard Peninsula

 We'd chosen the lovely Top House Inn with Pub.
 We spent each evening in the pub enjoying the excellent food and fresh Cornish fish as well while drinking cider.
 They have eight comfy en-suite rooms in the centre of the village.
 Take your full English breakfast and walk the 3 km to Kynance Cove.